DEFRA/fcp-defra-id-stub/README.md

 - Mock people and organisation data is limited.
 However this can be overridden by the customisation options described below.

+- Update organisation picker page to mirror Defra Identity where CRNs with more than 20 organisations receive a search box rather than a radio button list.

+- Add forgotten password journey.

-- UI content does not fully mirror Defra Identity.
-However note there are no plans to introduce the legacy GOV.UK branding currently used by Defra Identity.
+> There are no plans to introduce the legacy GOV.UK branding currently used by Defra Identity.

 > If any further limitations or issues are identified, please raise with `John Watson <john.watson1@defra.gov.uk>` (Principal Developer).